Colorado Strategic Wildfire Action Program

 Youth Corps Contribute to Workforce Development

-The Landscape Resilience Investment Program invests funding in targeted mitigation projects in COSWAP’s strategic focus areas.
-The projects selected for funding are collaboratively developed to meet the greatest needs of the area.
-In the 2022 funding cycle 10 projects were awarded between $500,000 and $1,000,000 and were matched by $4,000,000.
+The Landscape Resilience Investment program focuses on cross-boundary fuels reduction projects that have the greatest potential to protect lives, property, and infrastructure.
+These investments fund targeted mitigation projects in COSWAP’s strategic focus areas.
+The projects selected for funding are collaboratively developed to meet the greatest needs of the area and create connectivity across a landscape to reduce wildfire impacts to communities.
+These projects treat hundreds of acres over the course of their three year award.
 DNR partners with the Colorado Forest Restoration Institute (CFRI) to monitor the effectiveness of the Landscape Resilience Investment projects.
 Learn more about the Effectiveness Monitoring Plan on CFRI’s website.

 COSWAP Project Locations